On the fast convergence of random perturbations of the gradient flow: Abstract

 \section{Abstract}

 We consider in this work small random perturbations (of multiplicative noise type) of the gradient flow.
-We rigorously prove that under mild conditions, when the potential function is a Morse function with additional strong saddle condition, the perturbed gradient flow converges to the neighborhood of local minimizers in $O(\ln (\ve^{-1}))$ time on the average, where $\ve$ is the scale of the random perturbation.
-Under a change of time scale, this indicates that for the diffusion process that approximates the stochastic gradient method, it takes (up to logarithmic factor) only a linear time of inverse stepsize to evade from all saddle points and hence it implies a fast convergence of its discrete--time counterpart.
+We prove that under mild conditions, when the potential function is a Morse function with additional strong saddle condition, the perturbed gradient flow converges to the neighborhood of local minimizers in $O(\ln (\varepsilon^{-1}))$ time on the average, where $\varepsilon$ is the scale of the random perturbation.
+Under a change of time scale, this indicates that for the diffusion process that approximates the stochastic gradient method, it takes (up to logarithmic factor) only a linear time of inverse stepsize to evade from all saddle points.
+This can be regarded as a manifestation of fast convergence of the discrete-time stochastic gradient method, the latter being used heavily in modern statistical machine learning.

 \textit{Keywords}: random perturbations of dynamical systems, saddle point, exit problem, stochastic gradient descent, diffusion approximation.

 \textit{2010 Mathematics Subject Classification Numbers}: 37D05, 60J60, 68Q87, 68W20.